Harrow & District Veterans League Rules

 7) i) All matches will be 3 triples played over 18 ends.

 ii) Allocation of rinks – The home side will select the rinks to be used for the match, these will be depicted for rink allocation purposes by the use of an identifying marker e.g. numbered disc, playing card etc. The away Captain will then shuffle the home sides scorecards and place them at random on the chosen identifying markers.
 The home Captain will then repeat the process with the away sides scorecards to complete the process.

 8) Every competing player shall be 60 years of age or over on the day of the fixture in question and must be a member of the club who they are representing.
-A maximum of 3 ladies may play in each match.
-Each club may choose the composition of their own triples.
+There are no restrictions on the number of ladies who make up the triples.